Yemen grants Saleh immunity to try to end crisis

 "I am pleased that immunity law has been modified but it does not go far enough.
 The scope of the law is still too broad.
 The UN cannot condone a broad amnesty that covers UN classified crimes against humanity, genocide, war crimes, gross violations of human rights, and sexual violence," Jamal Benomar said.

-"We would have been more satisfied if these recognized categories of crimes were incorporated into the draft law."
+"We would have been more satisfied if these recognised categories of crimes were incorporated into the draft law."

 Human Rights Watch was far more critical.
 "This law sends the disgraceful message that there is no consequence for killing those who express dissent," said HRW regional director Sarah Leah Whitson.
 "The Yemeni government should be investigating senior officials linked to serious crimes, not letting them get away with murder."

-The deal, part of the plan hammered out by Yemen's wealthier Gulf neighbors to ease Saleh from power, will cover Saleh's entire presidency and cannot be cancelled or appealed.
+The deal, part of the plan hammered out by Yemen's wealthier Gulf neighbours to ease Saleh from power, will cover Saleh's entire presidency and cannot be cancelled or appealed.

 UNITED STATES VISIT PLANNED